oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 |  x509_certificate | The X509 Certificate Object represents the properties of an X.509 certificate, as defined by ITU recommendation X.509. |

 ### 2.2.4 Actuator
 An ACTUATOR is an implementation of a cyber defense function that executes the ACTION on the TARGET.
-An actuator profile is a specification that identifies the subset of actions, targets and other aspects of this language specification that are meaningful in the context of a particular ACTUATOR.
-The actuator profile also identifies the portions of this specification that are mandatory to implement as well as optional actions and also defines appropriate actuator specifiers and the actuator options.
+An Actuator Profile is a specification that identifies the subset of ACTIONS, TARGETS and other aspects of this language specification that are mandatory to implement or optional l in the context of a particular ACTUATOR.
+An Actuator Profile also defines ACTUATOR-SPECIFIERS and ACTUATOR-OPTIONS that are meaningful and possibly unique to the actuator.

 An Actuator Profile SHALL be composed in accordance with the framework in section 4.

 {Editor's Note - TBSL - More text be included in a future iteration (probably iteration
 4) prior to submitting for Committee Specification.}

-### 2.2.5 Command Option Vocabulary
+### 2.2.5 Command-Option Vocabulary
-COMMAND OPTIONS influence a command and are independent of the TARGET, ACTUATOR and ACTION itself.
-COMMAND OPTIONS provide additional information to refine how the command is to be performed such as time, periodicity, or duration, or convey the need for status information such as a response is required.
+COMMAND-OPTIONS influence a command and are independent of the TARGET, ACTUATOR and ACTION itself.
+COMMAND-OPTIONS provide additional information to refine how the command is to be performed such as time, periodicity, or duration, or convey the need for status information such as a response is required.
 The requested status/information will be carried in a RESPONSE.

-Table 2-4 lists the valid modifiers.
+Table 2-4 lists the valid command-options.

 {Editor's Note - TBSL - This table be included in a future iteration (probably iteration 3) prior to submitting for Committee Specification.}